Skip to content

 Command Aliases

-Command aliases are used exclusively for Rosetta MCP resources (instructions, knowledge base, project datasets).
+Command aliases are used exclusively for Rosetta resources (instructions, knowledge base).
 Workspace files in the target repository (docs/CONTEXT.md, agents/IMPLEMENTATION.md, etc.) are read directly from the filesystem.
-This boundary is intentional: when an agent sees ACQUIRE ...
-FROM KB, it knows it is calling Rosetta MCP; when it reads a file, it knows it is working with target repository files.
+This boundary is intentional: when an agent sees a typed alias (USE SKILL ..., READ RULE ...), it knows it is loading Rosetta instructions through the active mode; when it reads a file, it knows it is working with target repository files.

 Instructions never call MCP tools directly.
 Rosetta defines command aliases that work across all IDEs and coding agents.
 This serves three purposes: